kdeak1210/REST-practice/notes.md

 Helps test API routes, since browser can only implicitly test GET requests.

 Can test many HTTP methods including GET, POST, PUT, DELETE.

+When sending a request with a body make sure to choose the right data format in Postman

 ## bodyParser